Jade Empire: Design

 Based on their experience with Knights of the Old Republic, the team developed Jade Empire using a new graphics engine.
 As part of the lighting system, the team used rim lighting to pick out the edges of characters and illuminate them using a local light source, creating a dynamic lighting effect to make characters look alive.
 A form of pixel flare, in which pixels reflect more light in bright conditions, was used to the same effect for areas in bright sunlight or the unrealistic lighting of parts of Heaven.
 The user interface, map and journal systems were all improved based on those used in Knights of the Old Republic to promote player comfort.
 The game was the first BioWare game to use motion capture for all human elements, contrasting with their work on Knights of the Old Republic, which was done using hand animation.
 The use of motion capture was intended to promote a sense of realism.
 The decision to use motion capture was influenced by the large number of animations required for combat actions.
 For several enemy characters, the staff used hand animation.
-When creating the prototype "Deo" fighting style, lead animator Deo Perez drew inspiration from a number of martial arts masters from movies including Bruce Lee, Jackie Chan, Jet Li and Michelle Yeoh.
+When creating the prototype "Deo" fighting style, lead animator Deo Perez used his own experience with kung fu, karate, aikido and capoeira.
 Further refinement was done by the motion capture actors.
 Each style was based on a single real-life martial arts style.